csamuel/lunch-roulette-slack-app/README.md

 ## Usage

+1. Add the Lunch Roulette app to a slack channel.
+2. In Slack, type `/lunchr configure` to configure the location, distance, cost, etc.
-In Slack, type `/lunchr` to get a lunch suggestion.
+3. Type `/lunchr` to start a new lunch roulette.

 ## License